Junior Eurovision Song Contest 2019: Location

 The 2019 contest took place in Poland for the first time, following the country's victory at the 2018 edition with the song "Anyone I Want to Be", performed by Roksana Węgiel.
 It was the sixth time that the contest had been hosted by the previous year's winning country.

-Venue

 The contest took place in Gliwice Arena, a sport and entertainment hall with a capacity of 17,178 in the main arena.
-It is considered one of the largest entertainment and sports halls in Poland.
+It is considered one of the mixed uses venue in Poland.

 Bidding phase and host city selection

-Prior to Poland's confirmation, two other countries had announced their intentions to host the event.
+Prior to Poland's confirmation two other countries had announced their intentions to host the event.
 These bids were from Armenia and Kazakhstan.

-If the Kazakh proposal had been accepted, the Kazakh broadcaster Khabar Agency said they would have moved the contest to October due to possible adverse weather conditions in the Kazakh capital Nur-Sultan, which was proposed as the host city. Ιt would also have been the first time that an associate member was chosen to host an EBU flagship event.
-However, for this to happen, the general rules of the competition would have to be changed, because as in the adult competition, the competition cannot be held in a non-full member state of the EBU.
-For instance, this rule does not allow the competition to be held in Australia if the country wins, although they became an effective participant in 2016.
+Had the Kazakh proposal been accepted, it would've marked the first time an associate member was chosen to host an EBU flagship event.
+Kazakh broadcaster Khabar Agency said they would have moved the contest to October due to possible adverse weather conditions in the country's capital Astana, which was proposed as the host city.
+However, for this to happen, the general rules of the competition would have to be changed, because as in the adult competition, the competition cannot be held in a non-full member state of the EBU, even if the country in question is an effective participant of the contest.